KMJ-007/lazygh/README.md

 ## Roadmap

-- [ ] Create a cross-platform installer
+- [ ] Create a cross-platform installer(only homebrew tap is remaining)
 - [ ] don't know other things to add, create an issue if you have any ideas

 ## Security